Thomas Eagleton: Early life and political career

 Eagleton suffered from depression; he checked himself into hospital three times between 1960 and 1966 for physical and nervous exhaustion, receiving electroconvulsive therapy (shock therapy) twice.
-He later received a diagnosis of bipolar II from Dr. Frederick K. Goodwin.
+He later received a diagnosis of bipolar II from Frederick K. Goodwin.

-The hospitalizations, which were not widely publicized, had little effect on his political aspirations, although the St. Louis Post-Dispatch was to note, in 1972, immediately after his vice presidential nomination: "He had been troubled with gastric disturbances, which led to occasional hospitalizations.
+The hospitalizations, which were not widely publicized, had little effect on his political aspirations.
+The St. Louis Post-Dispatch noted in 1972, immediately after Eagleton's vice-presidential nomination: "He had been troubled with gastric disturbances, which led to occasional hospitalizations.
 The stomach troubles have contributed to rumors that he had a drinking problem."

-1972 presidential campaign
+1972 vice-presidential candidacy

 "Amnesty, abortion, and acid"

 On April 25, 1972, as George McGovern won the Massachusetts Democratic primary, conservative journalist Robert Novak phoned Democratic politicians around the country.
 On April 27, 1972, Novak reported in a column his conversation with an unnamed Democratic senator about McGovern.

-Novak quoted the senator as saying "The people don't know McGovern is for amnesty, abortion, and legalization of pot.
-Once middle America—Catholic middle America, in particular—finds this out, he's dead."
-Because of the column McGovern became known as the candidate of "amnesty, abortion, and acid," even though he only supported the decriminalization of marijuana and maintained that legalized abortion fell under the purview of states' rights.
+Novak quoted the senator as saying: The people don't know McGovern is for amnesty for draft dodgers, abortion, and legalization of pot.
+Once middle America—Catholic middle America, in particular—finds this out, he's dead.
+Because of the column McGovern became known as the candidate of "amnesty, abortion, and acid", even though he only supported the decriminalization of marijuana and maintained that legalized abortion fell under the purview of states' rights.

 On July 15, 2007, several months after Eagleton's death, Novak said on Meet the Press that the unnamed senator was Eagleton.
-Novak was accused in 1972 of manufacturing the quote, but stated that to rebut the criticism, he took Eagleton to lunch after the campaign and asked whether he could identify him as the source; the senator refused.
-"Oh, he had to run for re-election," said Novak, "the McGovernites would kill him if they knew he had said that."
-Political analyst Bob Shrum says that Eagleton would never have been selected as McGovern's running mate if it had been known at the time that Eagleton was the source of the quote.
+Novak was accused in 1972 of manufacturing the quote, but said that to rebut the criticism, he took Eagleton to lunch after the campaign and asked whether he could identify him as the source; Eagleton refused.
+"Oh, he had to run for reelection", Novak said.
+"The McGovernites would kill him if they knew he had said that."
+Political analyst Bob Shrum says that Eagleton never would have been selected as McGovern's running mate if it had been known at the time that Eagleton was the source of the quote.
 "Boy, do I wish he would have let you publish his name.
 Then he never would have been picked as vice president," said Shrum.
 "Because the two things, the two things that happened to George McGovern—two of the things that happened to him—were the label you put on him, number one, and number two, the Eagleton disaster.
 We had a messy convention, but he could have, I think in the end, carried eight or 10 states, remained politically viable.
 And Eagleton was one of the great train wrecks of all time."

 Selection as vice-presidential nominee

 After a large number of prominent Democrats declined to be McGovern's running mate, Senator Gaylord Nelson (who was among those who declined) suggested Eagleton.
-McGovern chose Eagleton after only a minimal background check, as had been customary for vice presidential selections at that time.
-Eagleton made no mention of his earlier hospitalizations, and in fact decided with his wife to keep them secret from McGovern while he was flying to his first meeting with McGovern.
+McGovern chose Eagleton after only a minimal background check, as was customary for vice-presidential selections at the time.
+Eagleton did not mention his hospitalizations, and in fact decided with his wife to keep them secret from McGovern while he was flying to his first meeting with McGovern.